mlhpdx/email-delivery/Readme.md

 ```

 ## CodeBuild (optional)
 This repository uses structured (nested) AWS SAM templates and includes buildspecs to use with CodeBuild.
-If you want to use this method, you'll need to set up a CodeBuild project configured for "batch" builds and point it to this repo (or your own fork).
+If you want to use this method of ci/cd, you'll need to set up a CodeBuild project configured for "batch" builds and point it to this repo (or your own fork).
 The service role for that CodeBuild project will need permissions for IAM, DDB, Step Functions, Route53, S3, and probably more.
 Unfortunately, this is not yet documented.

 ## Deployment Scripts
 You can also deploy this solution from the command line if you have the AWS CLI version 2 installed and appropriate credentials configured.
 The scripts folder contains everything you need, and is probably easier than CodeBuild if you're just "having a look".
 Note that the scripts assume that they'll be run from the repository root: